sighmon/community-battery/README.md

 * Annual maintenance: US$8,830 == ~AUD$13,400
 * 92% round trip efficiency
 * Dimensions: width 8.81m, depth 1.65m, height 2.79m

+### Insurance
+Would we need these types of cover?
+What is the approximate % vs insured value?
+* Property Insurance
+* Public Liability Insurance
+* Business Interruption Insurance
+* Construction All-Risks (CAR) Insurance

 ### Payback calculated on 2024-25 data so far
 Assuming the Megapack cost including installation is AUD$2,414,070 and annual maintenance cost of AUD$15,000.